department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/07-2024 Assistive tech/Form/Conversation guide.md

 There are a few other things I want to mention before we start:

+- **This session could take up to...**
+   - `Screen reader or alt navigation`: an hour and a half
+   - `Screen magnification`: an hour
-- **This session could take up to an hour and a half `IF SCREEN MAG: UP TO 1 HOUR`.** I’ll make sure we finish on time, so I may occasionally move us along during the session, so we can cover everything.
+   - I’ll make sure we finish on time, so I may occasionally move us along during the session, so we can cover everything.
 - **We’re here to learn your honest opinions.** Negative feedback is helpful too, because it helps us learn how we can improve.
 - **I also want to make it clear that we’re not testing your ability.** So, for example, if I ask if you understand something, it’s because I want to make sure the description is clear.
 - **I’m going to share a prototype with you today.** This is like a test version of VA.gov.
 I'm going to have you sign in to a test account.
 This means, that we'll be using pretend information today.
 So the prototype won't have any of your actual data, like your name or Social security number.